awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

    The `UpdateApp` role appears in the list of roles\.

 Now you must obtain the role's Amazon Resource Name \(ARN\), which is a unique identifier for the role\.
-When you modify the Developers and Testers group's policy, you will specify the role's ARN to grant or deny permissions\.
+When you modify the Developers and Testers user group's policy, you will specify the role's ARN to grant or deny permissions\.

 **To obtain the ARN for UpdateApp**